nuresrasoylu/nuresrasoylu.github.io/about.md

 permalink: /about/
 ---

 I’m Esra Nur Soylu.
 I graduated from Sakarya University Computer Engineering.
-I’m working as a **SOC T2 Analyst**.
-Feeling like I’m working with a hobby(cyber searching) but also making money that’s a perfect feeling, really… I’m also dealing with **game programming**.
+I was involved in game development and website development while at university.
+I continued the industry by working both on the SOC side and on the pentester side.
+Thanks to this blog, I both take note of my research for myself and hope it will be a useful resource for everyone.

-I have a PRODAFT / INVICTUS DKHOS certificate.
+I have OSCP Certificate.

 **Ninjutsu** is a philosophy and sport that I have maintained for 2 years.

+Additionally, I love to participate in CTF competitions.

 I guess that’s all for now…